 The most commonly presenting feature of new-diagnosed IBD children is weight loss, especially in children with CD (60%), but also in UC (35%) 14.
 Weight loss is also usually observed during relapse of disease 23.
-Many factors could explain why mothers with IBD are more vulnerable to inadequate weight gain during pregnancy compared to mothers without IBD.
+Many factors could explain why mothers with IBD are more exposed to inadequate weight gain during pregnancy compared to mothers without IBD.
 Enteric loss of nutrition and malabsorption due to chronic diarrhea, inflammation and bowel resections are contributing factors of malnutrition in IBD patients.
 However, reduced food intake, to minimize symptoms of abdominal pain and diarrhea, has been suggested as one of the main mechanisms to low caloric-protein intake as well as micronutrition deficiencies in IBD, even in remission 16.
 One study showed that approximately 33% of IBD patients avoid dairy products in remission17.
 Protein intake from diary sources, especially in early period of pregnancy, has been shown to correlated with birth weight both in developed and developing countries 24-27.
 Furthermore, anemia, which occurs in approximately 25 % of the IBD patients 28, 29, has been linked to adverse pregnancy outcomes like preterm birth and low birth weight 30, 31.

 An earlier MoBa study revealed a link between SGA and inadequate GWG in the general population in Norway 11.
 The present MoBa-IBD study showed that inadequate GWG had a higher impact on adverse pregnancy outcomes among IBD compared to non-IBD.
 Maternal CD with inadequate GWG reduced the risk of preterm birth with 34% per kg weight gain compared to 4% in non-IBD mothers with inadequate GWG.
 Furthermore, IBD mothers with inadequate GWG had twice as high risk for SGA babies compared to non-IBD mothers with inadequate GWG (OR = 1.93, 95% CI: 1.13, 3.29).
 This vulnerability of preterm birth and SGA among IBD mothers exposed to inadequate GWG compared with exposed non-IBD mothers cannot be explained by lower net weight gain among IBD mothers (mean difference 0.443 g, p = 0.44).
 The explanation might be that IBD mothers are prone to malnutrition before conceiving and in the periconceptional and early pregnancy periods.
 Nutrition related influences on adverse pregnancy outcomes are captured especially in this period, the stage of rapid placental development32-34.

 The increased risk of inadequate GWG among IBD mothers compared to non-IBD appeared especially in the normal pre-pregnant BMI group, which included approximately 66 % of the IBD mothers.
-However, the tendency to gain lower weight compared non-IBD was seen in all BMI group for maternal CD.
+However, the tendency to gain lower weight compared non-IBD was seen in all BMI groups for maternal CD.
 Mothers without IBD had a higher risk to gain excessive weight when placed in the overweight or obese pre-pregnant BMI group compared to UC and CD, respectively.
-Flores et al. 35 showed that obese IBD patients received less often anti-TNF alfa therapy, and experienced less surgery and IBD related hospitalization than their non-obese counterpart, suggesting a less severe disease in obese IBD patients.
-Although the trend of obesity among IBD patients, CD less compared to UC, reflects the epidemic obesity in the general population, a pediatric study suggested that weight or BMI might mask deficits in lean tissue, as a proxy of malnutrition, in CD children with normal or overweight BMI 36, 37.